HOF Banner

 • Talk to Highlander Orientation leaders about questions and concerns

-• Become familiar with your academic support team in your freshman learning community
+• Become familiar with your academic support team in your first-year learning community

 Before you can register for your fall courses, you must send in any AP and IB scores, and complete placement testing for Math and English.
-The first in-person orientations start July 13th, and all placement examinations in mathematics and English must be completed by July 12th, 2023.
-You will not be able to participate in advising and registration without these scores.
+All placement examinations in mathematics and English must be completed by July 12.
+You will not be able to participate in advising and registration without math and English placement, whether determined through the placement exams or AP/IB or transfer credit.

 Placement Testing for Fall Course Enrollment

-The Mathematics Advisory Exam (MAE) is important for students in CNAS because the results determine your initial math class placement.
-The key to best placement on the MAE is study, study, study, practice, practice, practice!
-Take advantage of exam practice modules to review your knowledge of second-year algebra and pre-calculus before taking the final, proctored MAE exam.
-If you place into ARC035 on your proctored exam, we HIGHLY recommend that you do more prep online and retake your proctored exam prior to July 12th.
-The highest placement from the MAE or AP/IB scores will determine the starting math class.
-For more information on how to register and take the online exam, please see this web site:
+The Mathematics Placement Assessment (MPA) exam is important for students in CNAS because the results determine your initial math class placement.
+The key to having the best math placement is to study, study, study, and practice, practice, practice!
+Take advantage of exam practice modules to review your knowledge of second-year algebra and pre-calculus before taking the final, proctored MPA exam.
+If you place into MATH003 on your first proctored exam attempt, we HIGHLY recommend that you do more prep online and retake your proctored exam prior to First Phase of registration (priority enrollment in the CNAS Learning Community blocks).
+We will take the highest placement from either the MPA exam or from your AP/IB scores or transfer credit to determine your starting math class.
+For more information on how to register and take the MPA exam (it is all done online), please see this web site:

 arc.ucr.edu/mae

 To meet graduation requirements, all UC students must satisfy the Entry Level Writing Requirement (ELWR).
-The first step for meeting the ELWR is to take the Analytical Writing Placement Exam (AWPE).
-Keep an eye out for test information and also visit this site:
+The first step for meeting ELWR is to take the Writing Placement Process (WPP) exam.
+Just like with math placement, we will accept the highest placement from either WPP exam or AP/IB or transfer credit to determine your placement and completion of ELWR.
+Please visit the University Writing Program website for information about exam dates:

 uwp.ucr.edu/elwr